robertson809/MNIST-KNN/README.md

 (^1) Source:https://www.openml.org/d/

-KNN runs inO(nmo) time, wherem, nandoare the number of training ex- amples, the number of unclassified examples we attempt to predict, and the size of the data, respectively.
+KNN runs inO(nmo) time, wherem, nandoare the number of training examples, the number of unclassified examples we attempt to predict, and the size of the data, respectively.
 For our case, we have a training set of size 6650, a test set of size 350, and data of size 28^2 = 784.
 We thus have a running time on the order of (6650)(350)(784)≈ 108 for our own naive implementation.